Ezdies/PythonVIdeo/README.md

 * Suggest a new feature by opening an issue
 * Contribute code by forking the repository and creating a pull request

-Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) when contributing to this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements